habeero/doxary/docs/PRODUCT.md

 The end-to-end analysis and document-organization foundation works, but the current presentation is not yet product-ready.
 The next product step is design-first UX architecture and screen design; implementation follows approved coherent designs rather than continued incremental widget changes.

+The approved UX sequence treats Processing as a staged, truthful progress experience; Analyze as a single immutable logical submission; and Result as a hierarchy of returned facts rather than a schema checklist.
+Leaving Processing preserves the running local Document, and completion routes to Result when the screen is active.
+No notification promise is made until notification behavior is implemented and tested.

 ## Product principles

 - Be practical: surface the next action in seconds.